Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Proton Pass supports HIPAA compliance requirements through its end-to-end encryption, audit trails, and access controls.
 The platform provides technical safeguards to protect electronic health information (ePHI).
 However, organizations must implement proper administrative controls, conduct risk assessments, and sign a Business Associate Agreement with Proton.

 Basic implementation takes 1-2 weeks for small teams (under 10 users), including admin setup, user training, and password import.
 Complete deployment with vault organization, policy configuration, and team adoption typically requires 4-6 weeks.
-Based on our implementation experience, the timeline depends primarily on password migration complexity and team size.
 Organizations with existing password managers can use import tools supporting 1Password, LastPass, Bitwarden, and other standard formats.
-Plan for additional time if implementing SCIM/SAML integration with identity providers.

 Administrators can immediately revoke user access to all vaults through the admin dashboard.
-When a user is removed, they instantly lose access to all shared vaults.
-However, any passwords or information they previously accessed could have been saved elsewhere, so best practice includes rotating credentials for sensitive systems when team members depart.
+When a user is deleted, shared vaults remain with the organization — only the user's Private vault is removed along with their account.
+The departing user instantly loses access to all shared data.
+Best practice includes rotating credentials for sensitive systems when team members depart.
 The activity logs document what each user accessed, supporting security reviews during offboarding.
-We recommend creating vault structures that anticipate employee transitions—using role-based vaults rather than person-specific sharing.

 Can Proton Pass import passwords from other password managers?

 Proton Pass supports importing from 1Password, LastPass, Bitwarden, Dashlane, Keeper, and other prominent password managers.
 The import process uses CSV files exported from your current password manager.
-In our migrations, we found the import process straightforward, though we recommend importing in batches of 200-300 passwords for large datasets to avoid timeout issues.
-After import, verify that all passwords transferred correctly before deleting the source data.
-The import tool handles passwords, usernames, URLs, and notes.
+We recommend importing in batches of 200-300 passwords for large datasets to avoid timeout issues.

 Does Proton Pass work offline?

-Yes, Proton Pass caches encrypted vault data locally, allowing password access without internet connectivity.
-Changes made offline sync automatically when connectivity is restored.
+Yes, Proton Pass caches encrypted vault data locally, allowing read-only password access without internet connectivity.
+You can view and copy existing credentials offline, but creating or editing items requires a connection.
+Changes sync automatically when connectivity is restored.
 The mobile apps and browser extensions both support offline access.
-However, initial vault decryption after a fresh installation requires an internet connection for secure authentication.
-For IT professionals working in locations with limited connectivity, the offline capability ensures credential access during network installations or troubleshooting.
+However, initial vault decryption after a fresh installation requires an internet connection.

 How many vaults can you create in Proton Pass Business?

 Pass Essentials and Pass Professional both allow up to 50 vaults per user, each shared with up to 10 people.
 This structure provides substantial flexibility for organizing passwords by client, project, department, or security level.
-Most small businesses use 5-15 vaults, keeping organization simple while maintaining appropriate access segregation.
-We typically create vaults per client project plus internal vaults for company infrastructure, vendor management, and team resources.
+Most small businesses use 5-15 vaults.

 What's the difference between Proton Pass and Proton Business Suite?

 Proton Pass (Essentials or Professional) provides password management only.
-Proton Business Suite ($12.99/user/month) includes Pass Professional plus encrypted email (1 TB storage), calendar, cloud storage (1 TB), and VPN (10 connections per user).
-For organizations needing comprehensive privacy-focused productivity tools, Business Suite offers exceptional value—the included services would cost $25-35/user/month if purchased separately.
-For teams requiring only password management, standalone Pass plans at $1.99-$4.49/user/month provide better cost-effectiveness.
+Proton Business Suite ($12.99/user/month) includes Pass Professional plus encrypted email (1 TB storage), calendar, cloud storage (1 TB), VPN (10 connections per user), and the newly released Proton Sheets and Proton Docs for real-time collaboration.
+For organizations seeking a complete private alternative to Google Workspace, the Suite consolidates all productivity tools under one admin panel.

 Can you try Proton Pass Business before purchasing?